smaht-dac/smaht-pipeline-utils/docs/contribute_pipeline.rst

 Finally, automated deployment requires a pipeline version and name.
 These will also be used to tag some of the components deployed with the pipeline (i.e., Docker containers, workflow description files, Pipeline and Workflow objects).

-These information must be provided in a VERSION and PIPELINE one-line files.
+This information must be provided in separate VERSION and PIPELINE one-line files.

 Example